dghubble/django-unslashed/README.md

 REMOVE_SLASH = True
 ```

-If `REMOVE_SLASH` is False or unset, the RemoveSlashMiddleware has no effect and you are free to use the Django CommonMiddleware append slash feature with `APPEND_SLASH=True`.
+If `REMOVE_SLASH` is False or unset, the RemoveSlashMiddleware has no effect.

 ## Rationale

-Web applications should have a URL structure which either (1) uses trailing
+Web applications [should](http://googlewebmastercentral.blogspot.com/2010/04/to-slash-or-not-to-slash.html) have a URL structure which either:

-slashes and redirects to append slashes if invalid non-slashed-terminated URLs are accessed.
+1. Uses trailing slashes and redirects to append slashes if invalid non-slashed-terminated URLs are accessed.
-(2) uses no trailing slash URLs and removes and redirects to unslahed URLs if
-invalid slash terminated URLs are accessed.
-The prior is the Django default,
-while the later is possible by adding this middleware to your project.
+2. Uses no trailing slash URLs and redirects to unslahed URLs if invalid slash terminated URLs are accessed.
+The prior is the Django default, while the later is possible by adding this middleware to your project.

 ## Notes